 It’s worth noting that for 7(a) loans for $350,000 or less, the lender must review the applicant’s FICO SBSS score, which takes into account the owner’s personal credit as well as the business credit of the business itself (if available).

 There is no shortage of online lenders offering financing to small businesses.
 These lenders are often referred to as “alternative” lenders, in contrast to traditional lenders such as banks.

-If you’re a first-time business owner, you’ll likely have trouble getting one of these loans to start a franchise.
+If you’re a first-time small business owner, you’ll likely have trouble getting one of these loans to start a franchise.
 Most require a minimum number of months in business and a minimum amount of annual revenue ($50,000 or more is not uncommon).
 That means this type of financing is often off-limits to a start up.
 Instead, it may prove helpful once your franchise is established and you are looking to grow your current business or purchase additional locations.

 5. Retirement Funds

 If you have a 401(k) or 403(b) retirement account, you may be able to borrow against it to fund your business.
 (You can’t borrow against an IRA but you may be able to purchase a business— including a franchise— using a Rollover for Small Business (ROBS) or by withdrawing funds from a ROTH IRA.)

 In fact, ROBS plans are very popular for financing franchises.
 With one of these plans, retirement funds are rolled into a ROBS plan in a tax-free transaction.
 The ROBS plan then uses the rollover assets to purchase the stock of the new business.
 If you choose to go this route, make sure you work with a reputable firm.
 The IRS warns that “while not considered an abusive tax avoidance transaction, (they) are questionable because they may solely benefit one individual.”